Plantar Fasciitis Glenside

 The most common symptoms of plantar fasciitis include:

-- Discomfort in the bottom area of your foot.
+- Pain in the underside of your foot.

 - Heel pain that continues during regular daily activities.